Footballers and Brand Partnerships: Why do they work? | Features | MN2S

 In 1994, Gary Lineker became the public face of Walkers crisps in a campaign that put a humorous spin on the England star’s ‘Mr. Nice Guy’ persona.
 Both Lineker and Walkers were born in Leicester, and this partnership helped revive the brand in the 90s.
 Thirty years later, Lineker still represents Walkers as a brand ambassador, with the partnership having become one of the most iconic celebrity endorsements in the UK and resulting in Walkers becoming the best seller of crisps in the UK.

 Here at MN2S, we understand the importance of pairing your brand with the correct talent or personality.
-We’ve had many successful partnerships with football players such as Gary Linek Harry Rednapp, Ruben Neves and Vinnie Jones.
+We’ve had many successful partnerships with football players such as Gary Lineker, Harry Rednapp, Ruben Neves and Vinnie Jones.

 Harry Rednapp and Specsavers.